zdangata/capstone/README.md

 ## Acknowledgements
 I would first like to thank Jesus Christ for giving me the strength to complete this nanodegree and for being my rock from start to finish.

+Big up to my family who where there for me day and night when the going got rough.

 Shout out to my mentor, Jonathan Carrol for guiding me through this process.

 I would also like to thank Nicolas Georgiou, Calvin Connaghan and Andrew Muir for their support in this assignment.